ippocra/ippocra.github.io/_posts/en/2025-04-30-take-the-ippo-for-a-ride.md

 permalink: "/take-ippo-for-a-ride"
 lang: en
 header:
-    teaser: FILL ME!
+    teaser: /assets/images/scorci_di_conero.jpg
 ---

 ![image-center](/assets/images/scorci_di_conero.jpg){: .align-center}
-*A panoramic view of the Conero*
+*Do you want to take a ride with Ippo on the Conero? :)*

 ## Strolling with Ippo